salbracco24/Video-Toolkit/README.md

 ### Usage: `python -u .\cli.py`

+### Notes
+  - Options 5 & 6 are in beta, and should not be used

 ### To Do
   - Write unit tests
-  - Test option 4 thoroughly (for now, it's in beta)